Retirement savings: The Saver’s Credit explained

 Tax credits like the Saver’s Credit, on the other hand, directly reduce your tax liability.
 So, if you’re eligible for a $2,000 tax credit, your tax liability is $2,000 lower.
 That will either help reduce the amount you’ll owe in taxes or will increase the amount of your tax refund.

-However, the Saver’s Credit is a non-refundable tax credit.
-That means that it can only reduce your tax liability to zero.
+However, the Saver’s Credit is a non-refundable tax credit.3 That means that it can only reduce your tax liability to zero.
 For example, if you’re eligible for a $1,000 tax credit and your tax liability for the year is $500, you can only get a credit of $500.
-This is in contrast to a refundable tax credit, like the Earned Income Tax Credit, that is a tax credit that you can get as a refund even if you don’t owe any tax.
+This is in contrast to a refundable tax credit, like the Earned Income Tax Credit, which allows you to receive a refund for any amount that exceeds the total tax you owe.4

 Read more: Tax credits: Everything you need to know

-The IRS allows you to get a credit of either 50%, 20%, 10%, or 0% of your contributions, depending on your adjusted gross income (AGI).
-The table below shows the credit amount you may be eligible for based on your income for the 2023 tax year.2
+The IRS allows you to get a credit of either 50%, 20%, 10%, or 0% of your contributions, depending on your adjusted gross income (AGI).6 The table below shows the credit amount you may be eligible for based on your income for the 2025 tax year:7

 Credit Rate